lottehime/ACNH-Pattern-Research/README.md

 I noticed when using NHSE and different design editors that under certain conditions, importing pattern files (`*.nhd` or `*.acnh`) did not seem to set the patterns as owned by the player and thus they were not editable in-game, much like if they were QR codes or from the pattern exchange.
 I also noticed that for some pattern slots, the previous pattern name would remain in place of the imported one and both issues bugged me.

-So, I forked NHSE, grabbed some dumped patterns and dat files then spent some time and hacked together a fix and added it to my fork, which was successfully merged into the main repo (yay!🥳)... and I will continue to submit finds and fun features to NHSE as it is the best thing out there for ACNH! 🏝️🤓
+So, I forked NHSE, grabbed some dumped patterns and dat files then spent some time and hacked together a fix and added it to my fork, which was successfully merged into the main repo (yay!🥳)... and I will continue to submit finds and fun features to NHSE as it is the best thing out there for goofing with ACNH! 🏝️🤓

+Some details are common enough knowledge that they are incorporated into code bases, some isn't (such as the fix), but there doesn't seem to be a consolidated spot for the information.
 As a result of looking into it, I was also motivated to document the details and to create some tools to rip, host, convert and catalog design pattern files.

 You can find technical detail in the below writeup and/or check out my [ACNH Pattern Dump Index](https://github.com/lottehime/ACNH-Pattern-Dump-Index) repo (WIP!👷).